-To remain competitive we must continuously work to increase efficiency and reduce costs, but there is no guarantee we will be successful in this regard.
+To remain competitive we must continuously develop new skills and work to increase efficiency and reduce costs, but there is no guarantee we will be successful in this regard.

 Our business is extremely competitive, the pace of change in our industry is getting faster and our competitors are always working to be more efficient and profitable.
 To compete we must continuously improve our processes, increase efficiency and work to reduce our expenses.
 We intend to achieve this partly by focusing on fewer, more global brand initiatives and through process improvements, including in global product development.
-However, these actions are no guarantee we will achieve our cost savings goal and we may realize fewer benefits than are expected from this initiative.
+However, there is no guarantee we will achieve our cost savings and efficiency enhancing goals and we may realize fewer benefits than are expected from these initiatives.